 Once handed over the baton to your teammate you can take advantage of the refreshment station (we will hand you a bag already prepared), you can pick-up your personal bag and use the changing rooms.

 At this point, you can take the subway and reach the area of Giardini Montanelli.
 We recommend the SAN BABILA stop (red line M1) or TURATI stop (yellow line M3).
 Once you arrive you can wait for your teammates to celebrate all together!

 As soon as you pass the finish line you will be lined up in a corridor where: you will be given the 4 medals (for you and your teammates) and your “bracelet” with the timing chip will be removed.
 Continuing on, you’ll find the refreshment station, where you will be given a bag already prepared.
 Continuing along the corridor protected by fences, you’ll reach the changing rooms and bags deposit.
 You can then join your teammates and deliver their well deserved medals!

 The relay marathon is a great collective celebration, and it’s great to cross the finish line together with your teammates and with the people from the Charity that you have chosen to support.
 In order to facilitate these initiatives, the relay’s course will be separated from the marathon’s course in the last kilometer.
 The relay marathon finish will be under a dedicated gate!

-Access to the course for the runners of the first three legs will be possible from inside the “Indro Montanelli” Gardens, through the gate along Bastioni di Porta Venezia (which is located more or less in the middle of the road).
-This point is easily reachable from the TURATI station on yellow line M3 and from the PALESTRO station on red line M1 (then through the “Indro Montanelli” Gardens).
+Access to the course for the runners of the first three legs will be possible from inside the “Indro Montanelli” Gardens, through the gate along Bastioni di Porta Venezia (there will be signage to get there).